emilbratt/eb_bars/README.md

 ### eb_bars

-Create histograms and bar charts
+Tiny plot library for creating barcharts and histograms